anonymous31173/smartphoneDataAnalysis/README.md

 --
 By means 10-fold cross validation, we found that the optimal number of nodes is 6.
 Figure 1 shows the misclassification rate and deviance reach the minimum when the number of nodes is 6.
 The tree model with 6 nodes yields a value of misclassification error rate of 2.744% on the training dataset.

-Table 1 shows the confusion matrix on the test dataset and the error rate is 19.68%.
+Table 1 shows the confusion matrix on the test dataset.
+The error rate is 19.68%.

 |          |laying  |sitting |standing|walk    |walkdown|walkup  |